CV

 Journal articles

-3. “‘On the Reshaping of the Jewish Cultus’: The Transition from Haskalah to Religious Reform,” in Shmuel Feiner et al. (eds.), Shocharei Hatov: The Creation of the Jewish Haskalah Republic 1790‒1830 (in press) (Hebrew).
+- “‘On the Reshaping of the Jewish Cultus’: The Transition from Haskalah to Religious Reform,” in Shmuel Feiner et al. (eds.), Shocharei Hatov: The Creation of the Jewish Haskalah Republic 1790‒1830, Bar-Ilan University Press; forthcoming 2026.
+(Hebrew)

 Books (as author):

-Gotthold Salomon and the Beginning of and the Beginning of the Jewish Reform Movement in Germany (was accepted for publication by the Zalman Shazar Center For Jewish History, forthcoming 2026) (Hebrew).
+Gotthold Salomon and the Beginning and the Beginning of the Jewish Reform Movement in Germany (the Zalman Shazar Center For Jewish History Press, forthcoming 2026).
+(Hebrew)

 Books (as editor):

-Shmuel Feiner, Natalie Naimark Goldberg, Naama Jager-Fluss, and Naomi Keren (eds.), Shocharei Hatov: The Creation of the Jewish Haskalah Republic 17901830 (in press) (Hebrew).
+Shmuel Feiner, Natalie Naimark Goldberg, Naama Jager-Fluss, and Naomi Keren (eds.), Shocharei Hatov: The Creation of the Jewish Haskalah Republic 1790‒1830, Bar-Ilan University Press; forthcoming 2026.
+(Hebrew)

 Digital projects